Baambrugge

-Baambrugge is a village on the river Angstel in the Dutch province of Utrecht.
+Baambrugge is a village on the river Amstel in the Dutch province of Utrecht.

 It is a part of the municipality of De Ronde Venen and lies about 14 km southeast of Amsterdam.

 In 2001 the village of Baambrugge had 925 inhabitants.
 The built-up area of the town was 0.21 km² and contained 365 residences.

 The statistical area "Baambrugge", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 1000.

 History

 The village used to be a separate municipality, under the name Abcoude-Baambrugge.
 In 1941, it merged with Abcoude-Proosdij to form the municipality Abcoude.

 The Beach Boys recorded their 1973 album Holland in Baambrugge, using a reconstructed studio sent from California.

 The town used to have many small shops but only one is still there.